Chamberlain91/Rollerblade/README.md

 #### Markdown `[.md]`

-Markdown files are compiled from `.md` to `.html`.
-The conversion supports yaml front matter and templating via [consolidate][consolidate].
+Markdown files are compiled from `.md` to `.html` with (optional) templating support via [consolidate][consolidate] (`whisker` by default).

+Additionally, the markdown convertor supports extraction of yaml front matter.
+This metadata is emitted to disk by placing it next to the output file with a `.json` extension and is also returned by the `rollerblade` function.
 This data is exposed to the template via a local property named `attr`.

-The front matter is also emitted to disk by placing it next to the output file with `.json` extension.
+##### emitMetadata
+Set to `false` to avoid writing the yaml metadata to disk.

 ##### template
 Path to the template file.
 If omitted, the template pass is skipped.